TobyNorhave/drp_drugs/README.md

 - ***I WONT DO ANY PERSONAL SUPPORT*** - If you know how to get DRP up and running, then this should be easy peasy ;)

 ---

+# Thanks to
+- Darkzy for the help with the ped fix!
+- Scrubz for the help with optimizing the 3D's text!

 # License
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)